brwnj/bcl2fastq/README.md

 Undetermined and reads across individual lanes are removed on success and all reads are placed in BaseCalls directory.

+Tested on `bcl2fastq2` Conversion Software v2.17 and Python 2.7.

 # Running
 ```
 $ cd /mnt/ilmn/150212_NS500409_0021_AH3CHYBGXX